greg-raven/Uncommon-Sense/_posts/2015-03-06-from-democracy-to-anarchy-to-subjugation.md

 ---
-title: 'From democracy to anarchy to subjugation'
+title: "From democracy to anarchy to subjugation"
 layout: post
 categories:
 - democracy